centrifuge/apps/README.md

 ## Usage

-Documentation can be found in `./docs/`.
+Documentation can be found in `./docs/` or at https://centrifuge.github.io/tinlake.js/docs/.

 ## Development